serpapi/google-scraper/README.md

   console.log(json["organic_results"]);
 });
 ```

+We're printing the `organic_results` from Google Search in this case.

 ### Other Programming Languages
 While you can use our APIs using a simple GET request with any programming language, you can also see our ready-to-use libraries here: [SerpApi Integrations](https://serpapi.com/integrations?utm_source=github_google_scraper).